Cristina-MariaG/JAM_APP/Readme.md

 ## Running the tests in dev mode
 Run the tests directly inside the dev containers

+Frontend :
+run in front/ folder:
+npm run test        (to run all the tests) npm run watch        (to run all the tests but keep alive to track changes) npm run coverage     (for coverage report) npm run test:unit fileName -- --watch       (to run a single test)

+Backend :

 Run all the tests  :
 - run the container for the back : docker exec -it jam-back bash